revdeguzman/QA-Test/README.md

    - Locate the QATest.jar
    - C:\Users\<pc_name>\Documents\Selenium\QATest\out\artifacts\QATest.jar
    - And drag QATest.jar to your IDE IntelliJ IDEA Community Edition 2021.2 and wait for the file to open.
 And then Run.
+5. I dont have idea in the last Scenario: "Given that the page finishes loading.
+Then the clientWidth of the property images must be exactly 300px".

-That's all.
+And that's all.
 I did my best.
 I hope I met your expectations.
 Thank you!